Find Grad Schools

 70 Yearly Graduations

 Messiah University is the 3rd most popular school in the nation for students seeking a master's degree in health professions.
 Roughly 3,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,430 per year, while in-state graduate students, on average, pay $13,050 per year.
-For the 2020-2021 academic year, 70 master's degrees were handed out to health professions majors at Messiah.
-About 87% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $38,550 per year, while in-state graduate students, on average, pay $13,230 per year.
+During the most recent year for which we have data, 70 people received their master's degree in health professions from Messiah.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #4